AlexQianjin/mis-ts-app/README.md

-# mis
+# mis-ts-app
-create-react-app with typescript and .NET 5
+create-react-app with typescript and apollo graphql client